ROCm/rocAL/docs/how-to/rocAL-tensorflow-framework.rst

                                           output_layout=types.NHWC)
     trainPipe.set_outputs(cmn_images)

 Data is read from the dataset using ``readers.tfrecord``, which reads from TFRecord datasets.

-The appropriate iterator is then used to load data and run the pipeline.
-In |train.py|, the ``ROCALIterator`` is used for both the training pipeline and the validation pipeline.
+The ``ROCALIterator`` is then used to load data and run the pipeline.
+For example, in |train.py|_:

 .. code:: python